kashamalasha/nightscout-widget-electron/README.md

 ## 🚀 First start

-On the first launch, the app will prompt you to fill the following settings (see below)
+On the first launch, the app will prompt you to fill the following settings

 <figure>
   <figcaption>First launch of Owlet on MacOS</figcaption>